videotubes/tv-react/README.md

 ## Thirdweb as the IPFS Storage and Web3 Wallet

-Here ThirdWeb is used as IPFS storage and also as a Web3 wallet, you are free to use anything else for IPFS storage or Web3 wallet [thirdweb-dev](https://portal.thirdweb.com/react/v4/getting-started).
+ThirdWeb used as IPFS storage and also as a Web3 wallet, you are free to use anything else for IPFS storage or Web3 wallet [thirdweb-dev](https://portal.thirdweb.com/react/v4/getting-started).

 ### `Fitures`